URiem/portfolio-project-3/README.md

 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
 7. Press Enter to create your local clone.

+## Google Sheet Access

+Information for the assessors:

+Here is a link to the Googlesheet that is used to store, retrieve and delete data as part of the Speed Typing Test: [Google Sheet](https://docs.google.com/spreadsheets/d/1v-5AT1lGhn5DdTJ2SSQxviafFVwBQmiwdsMQ1t6k-LA/edit?usp=sharing).

+Please note that there is a prepopulated worksheet names 'test' which the assessors can use to test the functionality of the program.
+Additional results can be written to this worksheet, but it cannot be deleted.

 ## Credits

 ### Media